 Tour the Hudson Valley Golf Course

-The Par 71 Golf Course at Hudson Valley Resort & Spa offers a vast range enjoyment for new golfers and skilled players alike- this hidden gem will challenge your abilities and reward your senses with spectacular Catskills views from everywhere on the Course.
+The Par 71 Golf Course at Hudson Valley Resort & Spa offers a vast range of enjoyment for new golfers and skilled players alike- this hidden gem will challenge your abilities and reward your senses with spectacular Catskills views from everywhere on the Course.

 Playing over 6300 yards from the Championship tees, this Shawangunk Mountain parkland course offers multiple difficulties on Par 3’s as well as a massive 563 yard Par 5 15th hole… from the first hole to the last, its unforgettable.